TinySquid/ls-declutterer/README.md

 Rename and archive all of them so:

-- Existing work is still available.
+- Existing work is still available for reference.
 - No more notifications from alerts.
 - Repos become read-only.
-- Repos show up at the bottom of lists with prefixing on places like Netlify, Heroku, etc.
+- Repos prefixed, so on places like Netlify and Heroku they will appear at the bottom of the list.

 ## Process: